-Information regarding Saint Agnes' charity care policy is displayed at all registration areas throughout Saint Agnes Hospital.
 In addition, brochures and flyers are displayed and available to the public that describe the policy.
 St. Agnes also provides a copy of its Patient Billing and Financial Assistance Information Sheet to every inpatient treated per HSCRC regulations.
-The Information Sheet summarizes the Hospital's charity care policy and also states Medicaid may be available to eligible patients.
+The Information Sheet is published in both English and Spanish at a comprehension level suitable for our patient population.
+The Sheet summarizes the Hospital's charity care policy and also states Medicaid may be available to eligible patients.
 As part of the Corporate Responsibility Program (CRP), annual training for registration and billing personnel is conducted that includes knowledge of the organization's charity care policy.
 Finally, a public notice regarding the charity care policy is published annually in the Baltimore Sun.